Customer Service Week agendas for remote and on-site celebrations.

 Monday after Customer Service Week.
 Combine the work-space photos, scavenger hunt photos, and Match Up photos that were contributed during the week and create a collage to send to everyone as a reminder of the celebration.

-Your in-office celebration agenda
+Your on-site celebration agenda

 One to two weeks in advance.
 Distribute Save the Date Cards to everyone who will be celebrating.